pyne/pyne/docs/devsguide/testing.rst

 PyNE examples are either in Python files or `Jupyter notebooks
 <https://jupyter.org/>`_.
 This means that to test the examples requires a
 recent version of Jupyter.
 Furthermore, the examples themseleves may have many other optional dependencies.
-Don't be alarmed if testing the examples fails do to a lack of having a dependency installed.
+Don't be alarmed if testing the examples fails due to a lack of having a dependency installed.
 For this reason, testing the examples is not as important as unit tests, but still should be done occassionally.